-In the past years the cool tool "email" was abused to generate SPAM or even worse threats, and email providers have implemented many different ways to filter out not legitimate email messages.
-This entails a method that emails sent from other servers (e.g. Propertybase or Salesforce), so through a third party in relation to your own domain, will be considered SPAM or at least suspicious.
+In past years, the cool tool "email" was abused to generate SPAM or even worse threats, and email providers have implemented many different ways to filter out illegitimate email messages.
+This entails a method that emails sent from other servers (e.g. Propertybase or Salesforce), through a third party in relation to your own domain, will be considered SPAM or at least suspicious.
 We have steps below that will allow your domain(s) to be authenticated and send emails from Propertybase.

 Propertybase uses two technologies to send out emails.